 LAST YEAR’S GRANT RECIPIENTS

-Crash’s Landing and Big Sid’s Sanctuary received $10,000 to support their Humane Education and Adoption Programs and to provide food and supplies for cats in their care.
+Crash’s Landing and Big Sid’s Sanctuary received a grant for $7,000 to purchase food, supplies and microchips for the cats in their care.